 Posters around Nagpur ask for local residents' understanding when it comes to traffic issues during the construction phase (“Today's pain is tomorrow's gain”), while others highlight the importance of the project with slogans like “Transforming Nagpur”.
 Since summer 2018, test runs, offered mainly to school children, have been helping to demonstrate the benefits of the metro.
 As part of this initiative, two trains painted in the brand colours of light green and orange and covered in images of tigers (Nagpur is near Tadoba Andhari Tiger Reserve) roll out of the depot and across a section of completed track.
 The two trains are on loan from Hyderabad metro.
 Maha-Metro has ordered its own trains from China and will receive 23 trains with three carriages each.
 The signalling technology for the two lines will be supplied by Siemens.

 As the metro awaits its opening, the company is already launching construction phase II.
 An initial financing concept is expected in April 2019.
 The network will be extended by a total of 50 kilometres from the four final stops on both lines.
 It is hoped that this will encourage commuters from the surrounding area to leave their two-wheelers at home.
 The team behind Maha-Metro are confident that the metro will help Nagpur to boom economically, while also adhering to ecological standards.
 KfW is also able to benefit from this process.
-As KfW Board Member Joachim Nagel explains: “We are gaining experience that we can apply to our cooperation with other cities.”
 The expansion of public transport has yet to take off in many corners of the globe.